Gas and oedema producing infections--today still a challenge | Canada Hyperbarics Skip to main content

 What They Found

-The authors identified various causes for gas and edema, including Clostridial infections, other putrid infections, and external factors like air trauma or contact with substances such as aluminum or gasoline.
+The authors identified various causes for gas and oedema, including Clostridial infections, other putrid infections, and external factors like air trauma or contact with substances such as aluminum or gasoline.
 They emphasized that only Clostridial infections constitute gas gangrene, requiring differentiation from other gas-producing conditions.
 While intensive care, antibiotics, and surgical interventions were deemed essential treatments, the effectiveness of hyperbaric oxygenation was noted as "still under discussion" and not a replacement for surgery.

 What This Means for Canadian Patients